HassanSherwani/NLP-Natural-Language-Processing-/README.md

 - 23)- Basics of text analytics using Spacy

-- 23)Text classification in innovation studies
+- 24)- Text classification in innovation studies

 - 24)Text generation